 Pictured above is an old ductwork system (which needs to be replaced) made of duct board, which is a rigid fiberglass board, and flex duct work.
 The duct board is cut to size from the ductwork sizing requirements for tonnage and taped together with special duct tape.
 For the branches coming off the duct board trunk, metal collars are inserted into holes cut to size in the duct board.
 Flex ductwork is attached to the metal collars for the branch ductwork.

 Bad Ductwork Made into Good Ductwork

-Duct work systems are also constructed of sheet metal.
-These sheet metal duct systems are manufactured or pre-fabricated in either round or rectangle duct work.
-This duct work can be connected either using mechanical joints called Slips and Drive, snap seams, or by screwing it together.
-Either way, all seams in the duct system should be sealed with sealer to prevent any air leaks.
-Duct work also needs to be insulated for a few reasons.
-First of all, so that the conditioned tempered air is delivered to the designated spaces without loosing all it’s conditioning through heat loss and heat gain as it travels through the duct work.
-Secondly, the duct system needs a vapor barrier to prevent sweating when humid conditions exist outside of the duct work.
+Ductwork systems are also constructed of sheet metal.
+These sheet metal duct systems are manufactured or pre-fabricated in either round or rectangle ductwork.
+This ductwork can be connected either using mechanical joints called Slips and Drive, snap seams, or by screwing it together.
+Either way, all seams in the duct system should be sealed with the sealer to prevent any air leaks.
+Ductwork also needs to be insulated for a few reasons.
+First of all, so that the conditioned tempered air is delivered to the designated spaces without losing all its conditioning through heat loss and heat gain as it travels through the ductwork.
+Secondly, the duct system needs a vapor barrier to prevent sweating when humid conditions exist outside of the ductwork.

 A good duct system will deliver the air to the designated space with no air leaks and with little heat loss heat gain while it traveling through the ductwork.